 The Haygoods and the Barakas employ innovative methods of teaching.
 And both families say they’re homeschooling.

 Homeschooling once meant a parent provided all academic instruction at home, says Fayetteville mom Charlene Peavy, a board member of the Georgia Home Education Association.
-She used traditional methods to homeschool her four children, with the last one graduating in 2012.

 “For the first 10 or 12 years, it really was homeschooling, where the parents were deciding what to teach and getting their own curriculum,” she says.
 Many homeschooling parents still follow that traditional route.